 So, homeostasis is a critical balancing act happening 24-7 in the human body to keep us working at our best.
 Diseases like arthritis, epilepsy, stroke, obesity, Alzheimer’s, cancer and glaucoma are all conditions that have been linked to a loss of this balance.
 There is emerging evidence that a healthy ECS helps to maintain harmony in the body.

-CBD, or cannabidiol, is a naturally occurring plant cannabinoid.
-It is found in abundance in the hemp and cannabis plants.
-CBD is able to help the ECS maintain harmony across the human body’s many complex functions.
-Contrary to popular opinion, CBD does not directly bind with the CB1 or CB2 receptors of the ECS like endocannabinoids and other plant derived cannabinoids (such as THC & CBG) do.
+CBD, or cannabidiol, is a naturally occurring plant cannabinoid found in abundance in the hemp and cannabis plants.
+It is able to help the ECS maintain harmony across the human body’s many complex functions.
+Contrary to popular opinion, it does not directly bind with the CB1 or CB2 receptors of the ECS like endocannabinoids and other plant derived cannabinoids (such as THC & CBG) do.
 It actually effects these receptors indirectly, almost acting as a guide to help other compounds bind to the CB receptors.
 Additionally, CBD protects the body’s natural endocannabinoids that would otherwise be broken down by enzymes.

 The scientific community is carrying out a number of studies to explore how CBD could assist with a variety of medical conditions.
 These studies are assessing how CBD could play a role or not in conditions such as inflammation, chronic pain, and anxiety thanks to its involvement in upholding homeostasis.
 Much of this important and exciting work is still ongoing, however.